Income Despite Disability: Working From Home Ideas

 This article is part our digest of 18 publications relating to Work from Home Jobs that include:

 Living with disabilities provides many challenges and emotional pain.
 Despite reminding myself every day that I am still valuable, those moments creep in and the little voices in my head fill me with doubt... am I a burden?

 Well tell those voices to go take a nap!

 I am not a burden.
 You are not a burden.
 We are just 'delightful weirdos' with eccentric bodies.
 Our bodies don't always function properly, but we don't give up!

 But... wouldn't it be nice if we could bring in a little extra income?
-I mean, 2017 is going to be The BEST Year yet, right??
+I mean, this is going to be The BEST Year yet, right??